sanderheieren/todolist-react/README.md

 * You MUST keep the todo-list in a state object, you can choose yourself where this should reside.
 * You MUST use at least 3 levels of components.
 In the simplest case this would be an App component in which you have a TodoList component containing TodoCard components.
 * You MUST use `props` for passing the necessary information to the todo components.
-* You MUST use Semantic html elements.
-* You MUST use a clear naming strategy for your css and class names.
-* You SHOULD use BEM.
-* You SHOULD have a mobile first approach.
-* You SHOULD have suitable tests.
 * You MUST NOT use React Router, Hooks nor Redux.

 ### Handing in!